emissary-ingress/emissary/build-aux/docs/testing.md

 If your test framework of choice doesn't support TAP output, you can pipe it to a helper program that can translate it.
-For example, `go test` doesn't support TAP output, but `go test -v` output is parsable, so we pipe that to [patter][patter], which translates it to TAP.
+For example, `go test` doesn't support TAP output, but `go test -json` output is parsable, so we pipe that to [gotest2tap][gotest2tap], which translates it to TAP.

 ## Adding dependencies of tests